 Databases - Finish that report on time using newspaper, magazine, and encyclopedia articles from the library's online databases (most are accessible from home).

 High School Ace - The academic web page of high school students!
 It's a good place for homework, test preparation and general research.
 It also includes a Reference Desk section, SAT questions, college information and more.

 Countries of the World - Each "Country Profile" provides information on: geography; maps; flags; history; current ruler; area; population; capitol; largest cities; languages; ethnicity/race; religion; literacy rate; economy; and government.

 Test Your Geography Knowledge - Find out how much you know about the United States, other individual countries and continents, and even the whole world.

-Ben's Guide to U.S. Government for Kids - Middle school through senior high students can find just about anything you need to know about our government here, including details about our election process, how our government is organized, historical documents, and much more.
+Ben's Guide to U.S. Government - Middle school through senior high students can find just about anything you need to know about our government here, including details about our election process, how our government is organized, historical documents, and much more.
 Games and activities are added to test your knowledge.

 iCivics: The Democracy Lab - iCivics is designed to teach you about civics and inspire you to be active participants in our democracy.
 This web site shows the way!